Helping Your Older Child Adjust to the New Baby

 3. Better living through bonding: Then let Big Sister sit and hold the baby, helping her to support his head.
 Bonding experts say that babies' heads give off pheromones, and when we inhale them, we fall in love, and begin to feel protective.
 The more your older child snuggles the new sib, the better their relationship is likely to be.

 4. Make sure each of your kids knows they still have an important role in the family.
 Reinforce all the wonderful things about who they are and how they contribute to the family.
 "Jess, I love the way you help me like this," or "Sara, I love the way you make me laugh," which note specific contributions, help your child develop a sense of why she's still a valuable member of the family.
 Talk often about the fact that each member of the family is important in their own way and makes their own special contribution.
 The family needs each person for it to be whole.

 5. Naturally your child will be testing you to be sure you still love her.
 Keep your relationship with her as smooth and affectionate as possible, sidestepping power struggles and minimizing conflicts.
 But keep your usual limits, which will help her feel secure.
 (By limits, I don't mean punishment, which always backfires.
 Set limits, like bedtime or no hitting, and enforce them with empathy.)

-6. This is not the time, for asking your older child to be a big kid.
+6. This is not the time for asking your older child to be a big kid.
 Delay potty training, making her give up her bottle or pacifier, etc. If she wakes up more often for your reassurance at night, and you can't go to her because of the baby, make sure Dad comforts her and parents her back to sleep.
 Expect regression.
-Let her be a baby as much as she wants to be.
+Let her be a baby as much as she wants to be without shame or guilt.
 Give her lots of extra love and attention.